Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Peak Seasons:

-- March-May: White bass runs and bass spawning
+- March-May: White bass runs and bass spawning - exceptional action

-- October-November: Fall feeding patterns
+- October-November: Fall feeding patterns - aggressive fish

-- December-February: Trophy blue catfish
+- December-February: Trophy blue catfish - fewer anglers, big fish

 Best Days:

-- Weekdays see less fishing pressure
+- Weekdays see significantly less fishing pressure

-- Overcast days often produce better catches
+- Overcast days often produce better catches than bright sun

-- Stable weather patterns improve consistency
+- Stable weather patterns improve consistency versus rapidly changing conditions

 Group and Family Considerations